 The truth is we are fluid and we are not binary even though societal oppression wants us to believe otherwise.

-Let’s move beyond the binary to connect to our own freedom and create more freedom in the world.
+You can move beyond the binary to connect to your own freedom and create more freedom in the world.